 If you'd like to sand your resin jewelry, you can start with more coarse sandpaper (100-180 grit) to sand out large-ish bumps (for example, if you want to smooth the edges of a piece that you have not set in a bezel).

 Work your way down to finer grit (600-1500 grit) wet/dry sandpaper to finish the piece.
-You will find fine grit wet/dry sandpaper in the automotive section of many department stores.
+You'll find fine grit wet/dry sandpaper in the automotive section of many department stores.

-Sand your item underwater (to reduce dust) using gentle pressure.
+Sand your item underwater to reduce dust, and use gentle pressure.